-- Our responsibility is limited to examining the procedures and implementation thereof, adopted by the Company for ensuring the compliance with the conditions of Corporate Governance.
+- 3. Our responsibility is limited to examining the procedures and implementation thereof, adopted by the Company for ensuring the compliance with the conditions of Corporate Governance.
 It is neither an audit nor an expression of opinion on the financial statements of the Company. - 4.
 We have examined the books of account and other relevant records and documents maintained by the Company for the purpose of providing reasonable assurance on the compliance with Corporate Governance requirements by the Company. - 5.
 We conducted our examination of the Corporate Governance Report in accordance with the Guidance Note on Reports or Certificates for Special Purposes and the Guidance Note on Certification of Corporate Governance, both issued by the Institute of Chartered Accountants of India ("ICAI").
 The Guidance Note on Reports or Certificates for Special Purposes requires that we comply with the ethical requirements of the Code of Ethics issued by the Institute of Chartered Accountants of India. - 6.
 We have complied with the relevant applicable requirements of the Standard on Quality Control (SQC) 1, Quality Control for Firms that Perform Audits and Reviews of Historical Financial Information, and Other Assurance and Related Services Engagements.

-- 7. In our opinion, and to the best of our information and according to explanations given to us, we certify that during the year ended 31 March 2022, the Company has complied with the conditions of Corporate Governance as stipulated in the above-mentioned Listing Regulations except during the period 28 January 2022 to 16 March 2022, number of directors was less than minimum six directors as required under Clause 17(1)(c) of SEBI Listing Regulations. - 8.
-We state that such compliance is neither an assurance as to the future viability of the Company nor the efficiency or effectiveness with which the management has conducted the affairs of the Company.
+- In our opinion, and to the best of our information and according to explanations given to us, we certify that during the year ended 31 March 2023, the Company has complied with the conditions of Corporate Governance as stipulated in the abovementioned Listing Regulations except - a.
+During the period 17 March 2023 to 31 March 2023, number of directors was less than minimum six directors as required under Regulation 17(1)(c) of SEBI Listing Regulations.
+Due to this, the composition of Board of Directors has fallen below 6 and also caused imbalance in proportion of Executive and Non-Executive Independent Directors in the Company. - b.
+The Member of the Nomination and Remuneration Committee includes Mr. Chandran Krishnamoorthy who is an Executive Director, whereas, as required under Regulation 19 (b) of the SEBI Listing Regulations all directors of such committee shall be non-executive. - c.
+The time gap between two consecutive Board Meeting, held on 17 February 2022 and 22 June 2022 is 124 days, which exceeds maximum permissible time gap of 120 days as stipulated in Regulation 17(2) of the SEBI Listing Regulations. - d.
+The time gap between two consecutive audit committee Meeting, held on 8 February 2022 and 22 June 2022 is 133 days, which exceeds maximum permissible time gap of 120 days as stipulated in Regulation 18(2)(b) of the SEBI Listing Regulations. - We state that such compliance is neither an assurance as to the future viability of the Company nor the efficiency or effectiveness with which the management has conducted the affairs of the Company.